Arizona Escape Spring Tour

 After starting the morning with a wonderful descent, we’ll roll through the Santa Cruz River Valley on our way to Tubac, an artist colony situated on high chaparral.
 You’ll have an opportunity to explore this town and its Presidio before continuing on to the well preserved Mission Tumacori, a National Monument.
 Near our night’s stop in Patagonia, you’ll see the influence of water in the Sonoita Creek Preserve area.
 Our destination hotel stands on the actual site of the Patagonia stage stop on the old Butterfield Trail.

 Enjoy your rest day in Bisbee.
-Stroll through the museum, wander the streets and shops and catch open mike night at St. Elmo’s, the oldest bar in Arizona.
+Stroll through the museum, take a tour of the Queen Mine, wander the streets and shops, and catch open mike night at St. Elmo’s, the oldest bar in Arizona.
 Your lodging is in a suite hotel, each two-bedroom unit sharing a living room and full kitchen.
-You will have access to free laundry facilities.
+You will have access to free on-site laundry facilities at the motel.

 Bisbee to Sonoita – 75 miles – approximately 3,400’

-Today is relatively easy, but has an incredible attraction – Kartchner Caverns.
-Enjoy a memorable tour through this stunning “live” limestone cave with its wide variety of unique minerals and formations.
+Today is a ride on some quiet backroads climbing towards a remote lake.
+This is an out and back ride so you can ride as much or as little as you wish.
+Once you are finished riding for the day we offer an incredible attraction – Kartchner Caverns – featuring a memorable tour through this stunning “live” limestone cave with its wide variety of unique minerals and formations.

 After a short climb, we start gradually losing elevation on our route to Tucson.
-On our way, we’ll stop to enjoy Saguaro National Park and its Cactus Forest Drive – truly not to be missed.
+On our way, we’ll stop to enjoy Saguaro National Park East and its Cactus Forest Drive – truly not to be missed.
 We eventually find ourselves back in Tucson, where we started.
-Take your time today – your tour cost covers your Saturday overnight in Tucson before beginning your travel home.